Table of Contents

 The clinical presentation of teratomas depends on its location.
 Sacrococcygeal teratomas are usually diagnosed antenatally when the mother is diagnosed with excess amniotic fluid (polyhydramnios).
 If not diagnosed antenatally, they are usually diagnosed at the time of birth as a visible mass around the sacrum.
 Sometimes, these tumors are diagnosed later when the baby presents with asymmetric buttocks.

-Ovarian teratomas are often asymptomatic and are diagnosed incidentally.
-In the majority of the cases, the patient undergoes an imaging study or an abdominal surgery for another indication, only to find an incidental teratoma in the ovary.
-Less commonly, ovarian teratomas may present with an abdominal mass and rarely ovarian teratomas can cause torsion or bleeding and such patients can present with abdominal pain, anemia or an abdominal mass on physical examination.
+Ovarian teratomas are often asymptomatic and diagnosed incidentally.
+In most cases, the patient undergoes an imaging study or abdominal surgery for another indication, and an incidental teratoma is found in the ovary.
+Less commonly, ovarian teratomas may present with an abdominal mass.
+Rarely, ovarian teratomas can cause torsion or bleeding.
+These patients can present with abdominal pain, anemia, or an abdominal mass on physical examination.

-Testicular teratomas present as a diffuse enlargement of the testis that is painless.
+Testicular teratomas present as diffuse enlargement of the testis that is painless.
 Discomfort can be a presenting symptom as well.
 When pain is present, testicular torsion should always be excluded.

 Mediastinal teratomas are often asymptomatic or may present with shortness of breath and/or difficulty in swallowing due to compressive effects on the nearby structures.

 Sacrococcygeal teratomas carry a high morbidity and mortality risk due to antenatal and delivery-related complications.
 Patients with large teratomas diagnosed in utero can have an intrateratoma hemorrhage, which, if severe enough, can cause nonhemolytic hydrops fetalis.

 Benign ovarian teratomas can become infected or rupture.
 Additionally, larger teratomas can cause ovarian torsion.
-Testicular teratomas, even though rare, carry a high risk of metastasis even when they are mature.
+Testicular teratomas, though rare, carry a high risk of metastasis even when they are mature.

-Malignant transformation — Up to 2% of benign cystic teratomas can become malignant.
+Up to 2% of benign cystic teratomas can become malignant.
 The risk factors for malignant transformation include rapid growth, tumor diameter greater than 10 cm, and age over 45 years.
-The squamous cell carcinoma is the most common secondary neoplasm in these tumors, even though any component can undergo malignant transformation.
+Squamous cell carcinoma is the most common secondary neoplasm in these tumors, even though any component can undergo malignant transformation.